jorelosorio/go-signature/README.md

     go build -o bin/sp

-### Using the CLI tool

-> If you ran the build command, make sure to change the directory to the `bin` folder. **If you are using windows the `sp` will become `sp.exe` instead.**
+> **If you are using windows the `sp` will become `sp.exe` instead.**

-To create a new pair of private and public keys and export them as `private_key.pem` and `public_key.pem`
+### Build Docker

+To build the docker image use `Dockerfile.deploy` and the command

+    docker build -f Dockerfile.deploy -t jorelosorio/signatures-playground:latest .

+To run the docker image as an interactive shell

+    docker run -i -t jorelosorio/signatures-playground

+If everything goes well run:

-    sp create-keys --export-path .
+    sp --help

-> If `sp` is not found, try `./sp` in the same `bin` folder. **You could move it to your local bin directory as well.**

-To pack a new message

-    sp pack-message --sender "Jorge Osorio" --payload "HOLA" --private-key-path ./private_key.pem

-To pack a new message importing the data from a file

-    sp pack-message --sender "Jorge Osorio" --payload-path ./payload.txt --private-key-path ./private_key.pem

-To unpack a new message

-    sp unpack-message --public-key-path ./public_key.pem --base64-message {BASE64_ENCODED_CONTAINER_DATA}

-> If you want more details about a specific command usage use `--help` argument.
-For instance: `sp pack-message --help` .
-For general information run `sp --help`.